-Bringing together the analyses of Sections 2 through 5, we then conclude that, whether consumers are informed, uninformed-but-rational, or naïve (reality involves a mix of the three), jointly imposing mandated price transparency and banning loss-making sales on the ancillary good is welfare-enhancing.
+Bringing together the analyses of Sections III through VI, we then conclude that, whether consumers are informed, uninformed-but-rational, or naïve (reality involves a mix of the three), jointly imposing mandated price transparency and banning loss-making sales on the ancillary good is welfare-enhancing.

-Section 6 considers the case in which the ancillary good is supplied by a two-sided platform, such as a card payment network.
+Section VII considers the case in which the ancillary good is supplied by a two-sided platform, such as a card payment network.
 Like in the case of a vertical structure (in which the ancillary good supplier had no interaction with the consumer), missed sales concerns imply that the platform can set a high merchant fee without it being passed through to consumers (which is consistent with empirical evidence documenting a modest incidence of card surcharging where it is allowed).
 The new feature specific to a two-sided market is that this high merchant fee in turn induces the platform to offer very favorable conditions to consumers (e.g., in the form of rewards and cash-backs), who then are heavily incentivized to pay by card.
 Under weak conditions, there is over-consumption of card payments.
-The payment card literature (see Rysman-Wright 2014 for a comprehensive survey) has obtained overconsumption results (e.g., Rochet-Tirole 2002, Wright 2012, Vickers 2005's must-take card argument, and Edelman-Wright 2015's broader analysis) in environments in which the drip price is constrained by the platform to be equal to zero ("no surcharge rule", also called "price coherence", "parity" or "most-favored nation" clause).
-Here no such constraint is imposed.
-The overconsumption is entirely driven by missed sales concerns, which are absent in that literature.

-Section 7 discusses the robustness of the results, and Section 8 concludes.
+Section VIII discusses the robustness of the results, and Section IX concludes.